-This is why professional training in this industry is crucial to ensure you get it right, and it is important to get accreditation, training, or certification from a reputable company.
+This is why professional training in this industry is crucial to ensure you get it right, and it is important to get guidance from a reputable company.
 It is tragic how many start-ups spend months trying to figure out complicated concepts within this industry just to save on costs, while in reality they end up financially hurting their business even more.
-It is important to have professional role models who can guide you along and save your time and money with knowledge and industry wisdom.
+It is important to have professional insiders who can assist you along and save you time and money with knowledge and industry wisdom.

 3. Attending Trade Shows Before Your Time

 Trade shows can be a great way to meet potential strategic partners, but attending them before you have everything else figured out can be a bad idea.
 Trade shows can take up a lot of your time and money; taking time off, booking plane tickets and hotel rooms, etc, and when you’re starting out they are not really worth it for you.
 If you don’t yet have a website, B2B contracts, patient waiver forms, current patient flow, or any proper strategic plan or systems in place, you will not appear attractive to healthcare providers or other strategic partners to get you their support.

 4. Having Bad Strategic Partnership

 Your partnerships are an extension of your business, they are what build your brand as a medical tourism facilitator, as you will be known by the hospitals you affiliate with and the quality of care they provide.
 Having bad partnerships is a quick way to kill your business, as non-accredited doctors, hospitals and clinics can ruin your name and put your business at risk, in case certain procedures go wrong.